Breaking into data engineering takes real, hands-on experience with production tools, but most courses stop at theory.

 Why Learn Data Engineering?

 But why would you want to become one?
-Here are some of the main reasons that make data engineering roles satisfactory and valuable:
+Here are some of the main reasons that make data engineering roles rewarding and valuable:

 - You become the builder behind every data product that keeps information flowing.